lichtkind/Chart/Readme.md

     cpan install Dist::Zilla
         or
     cpanm Dist::Zilla

     Then you have to check which further Dist::Zilla plugins you miss:

     dzil authordeps

-    and pip them into you preferred installer:
+    and pipe them into your preferred installer:

     dzil authordeps | cpanm

     After having installed them via cpan or cpanm you run:

     dzil build